WesselSmit/education-portal/DESIGN_RATIONALE.md

 Creating a effective and intuitive navigation is hard, we believe the biggest problem we had to tackle was show users what content the portal and it's associated resources offer.
 To make sure users know of the resources we included all of them in our menu.
 This can bloat a menu and in total we have 18 menu items.
 That's a lot for a menu but according to our users we still manage to keep a clear overview.

-How did we achieve overview with 18 menu items?
+How did we achieve a clear overview with 18 menu items?
 We prioritized, since most resources are only used sporadically and won't even be touched by a large portion of the userbase, we decided we'd make things a lot easier by seperating the most important menu items from the less important.

 Once again we also allow users to hide/reorder the secondary (less important) menu items, this can also create additional space and overview for users.